dkarthe/webjeda-blog/_posts/2016-12-12-how-to-sync-files-folders-with-github.md

 ![How to sync folders with Github - Github Desktop Account setup](/images/github-desktop-account-setup.jpg)

 Enter your Github credentials and hit Login (choose Github Enterprise if you have an Enterprise account).
+{% include adsense-inside-post.html %}

-##Step 3: Clone the repository you just created
+##Step 4: Clone the repository you just created

 Click on the **+** icon on the left-top corner of Github Desktop.
 You should see these options.